-Pin Definitions
+Pin Definitions (Continued)

-Pin# Name Description 7 VDD Power supply.
+Pin # Name Description 6 OPFC Totem-pole driver output to drive the external power MOSFET.
+The clamped gate output voltage is 15.5 V. 7 VDD Power supply.
 The threshold voltages for startup and turn-off are 18 V and 7.5 V, respectively.
-The startup current is less than 30 μA and the operating current is lower than 10 mA.
+The startup current is less than 30 $\mu$ A and the operating current is lower than 10 mA.
 8 OPWM Totem-pole output generates the PWM signal to drive the external power MOSFET.
 The clamped gate output voltage is 17.5 V. 9 GND The power ground and signal ground.
 This pin is connected to an auxiliary winding of the PWM transformer through a resistor divider for the following purposes: Producing an offset voltage to compensate the threshold voltage of PWM current limit for providing over-power compensation.
-The offset is generated in accordance with the input voltage when PWM switch is on.
+The offset is generated in accordance with the input voltage when the PWM switch is on.
 10 DET Detecting the valley voltage signal of drain voltage of the PWM switch to achieve the valley voltage switching and minimize the switching loss on the PWM switch.
-1 Providing output over-voltage protection.
+Providing output over-voltage protection.
 A voltage comparator is built-in to the DET pin.
 The DET pin detects the flat voltage through a voltage divider paralleled with auxiliary winding.
 This flat voltage is reflected to the secondary winding during PWM inductor discharge time.
 If output OVP and this flat voltage is higher than 2.5 V, the controller enters latch mode and stops all PFC and PWM switching operation.
 11 FB Feedback voltage pin.
 This pin is used to receive the output voltage level signal to determine PWM gate duty for regulating output voltage.
-The FB pin voltage can also activate open-loop, overload, or output-short-circuit protection if the FB pin voltage is higher than a threshold of around 4.2 V for more than 50 ms. The input impedance of this pin is a 5 k $\Omega$ equivalent resistance.
-A 1/3 attenuator is connected between the FB pin and the input of the CSPWM/FB comparator.
+The FB pin voltage can also activate open-loop, overload, and output-short circuit protection if the FB pin voltage is higher than a threshold of around 4.2 V for more than 50 ms. The input impedance of this pin is a 5 k $\Omega$ equivalent resistance.
+A one-third attenuator is connected between the FB pin and the input of the CSPWM/FB comparator.
 12 RT Adjustable over-temperature protection and external latch triggering.
-A constant current flows out of the RT pin.
-When RT pin voltage is lower than 0.8 V (typical), latch mode protection is activated and stops all PFC and PWM switching operation until the AC plug is removed.
-13 VIN Line-voltage detection for brownin/out protections.
+A constant current is flowed out of the RT pin.
+When the RT pin voltage is lower than 0.8 V (typical), latch-mode protection is activated and stops all PFC and PWM switching operation until the AC plug is dicconnected.
+13 VIN Line-voltage detection for brown-in / out protections.
 This pin can receive the AC input voltage level through a voltage divider.
-The voltage level of the VIN pin is not only used to control RANGE pin's status, but it can also perform brownin/out protection for AC input voltage UVP.
+The voltage level of the VIN pin is not only used to control RANGE pin's status; (ZCD) can also perform brown-in / out protection for AC input voltage UVP.
 14 ZCD Zero-current detection for the PFC stage.
 This pin is connected to an auxiliary winding coupled to PFC inductor winding to detect the ZCD voltage signal once the PFC inductor current discharges to zero.
 When the ZCD voltage signal is detected, the controller starts a new PFC switching cycle.
 When the ZCD pin voltage is pulled to under 0.2 V (typical), it disables the PFC stage and the controller stops PFC switching.
-This can be realized with an external circuit if disabling the PFC stage is desired.
+This can be achieved with an external circuit if disabling the PFC stage is desired.
 15 NC No connection 16 HV High-voltage startup.
-HV pin is connected to the AC line voltage through a resistor (100 k $\Omega$ typical) for providing a high-charging current to $V{DD}$ capacitor.
+HV pin is connected to the AC line voltage through a resistor 100 k $\Omega$ typical for providing a high charging current to V DD capacitor.